 How do the rabbis interpret prophecies about Jesus?
 Why do the Jewish people not believe in Jesus?
 What do the rabbis say about the Old Testament passages that point to Jesus being the Son of God?
 I would be interested in knowing their view on these prophecies.

-Rabbinic interpretation of Old Testament passages that refer to the Messiah have under gone significant changes over time, especially after Christians demonstrated that they pointed to Jesus Christ.
-The following table provides the ancient rabbinic understanding of just three Isaiah passages and the current rabbinic interpretation as given in the modern Tanakh translations.
-The Tanakh is the Jewish translation of the Hebrew Old Testament.
+Rabbinic interpretation of Old Testament passages that refer to the Messiah have under gone significant changes over time, after Christians demonstrated that they pointed to Jesus Christ.
+The following table provides the ancient rabbinic understanding of just three Isaiah passages and the current rabbinic interpretation as given in the modern Tanakh or Hebrew Bibles.
+Discover how do the rabbis interpret prophecies about Jesus?

 The older Jewish translations of the Septuagint and the Babylonian Talmud agree more closely with the Christian translations of the Old Testament than do the more recent Jewish translations.
 The recent Jewish translations started changing after the Christians demonstrated that Jesus Christ fulfilled the prophecies.
 The oldest existing commentary on Isaiah 53 states that the passage refers to the Messiah and not to Israel.